ethereum/portal-network-specs/witness.md

 ## Execution process

-Initially, the Witness MUST BE an array of `Instruction`s.
+Initially, the witness MUST BE an array of `Instruction`s.

 Then, as substitution rules are applied to the witness, some elements of the array are replaces with `Node`s.